porterehunley/NLP2021/README.md

 All data comes from the ClinicalTrials.gov website.
 It is the largest repository of clinical trails in the U.S. and all clinical trials must be posted here by law.

 ### Structuring a Clincal Trial

 The data is a series of clinical trials where each trial is represented as a JSON blob.
+The best way to work with the data was to create a series of relational tables where each table housed part of clinical trail.
+To understand this better an outline of a trial is given below.

+A trial consists of two main parts: groups and measures.

+![Clinical Trial Structure](figures/ClinicalTrialStructure.png)

 Working with the data was difficult due to the complexity of a clinical trial.
 Often times fields were 7 layers into the json strucutre.
-The best way to work with the data was to create a series of relational tables where each table housed part of clinical trail.

-![Clinical Trial Structure](figures/ClinicalTrialStructure.png)

 Not all clinical trials were collected.
 The clinical trials used were intervention trials with target conditions and posted results.
 This totaled to about 28 thousand studies out of the 300 thousand posted on the website.